thorpej/nabud/README.md

 * Added _rc.d_ and _rc.conf.d_ extras for FreeBSD.
 * Added an _rc.d_ extra for OpenBSD.
 * Added a launchd plist extra for macOS.
+* Another change for Linux's over-restrictive cfsetspeed(3).
+Thanks to tatokis for pointing it out and confirming the fix.

 ### nabud-0.9.1
 * Fixed a problem with Linux's overly-restrictive cfsetspeed(3) whereby attempting